prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

-## Pub Common ID

-More details about the Pub Common ID can be found on [its module page](pubCommonId.html)

-### Examples
-1) Publisher supports PubCommonID and first party domain cookie storage

-{% highlight javascript %}
-pbjs.setConfig({
-    usersync: {
-        userIds: [{
-            name: "pubCommonId",
-            storage: {
-                type: "cookie",
-                name: "_pubCommonId",       // create a cookie with this name
-                expires: 1825               // expires in 5 years
-            }
-        }]
-    }
-});
-{% endhighlight %}

 ## ID5 ID

-The ID5 ID is a neutral identifier for ad tech platforms that can be used to eliminate cookie matching between SSPs and DSPs.
+The ID5 ID is a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.

 ### Registration

 The ID5 ID is free to use, but requires a simple registration with ID5.
-Please reach out to [contact@id5.io](mailto:contact@id5.io?subject=Prebid.js%20Registration) to sign up and request your `partnerId`.
+Please reach out to [contact@id5.io](mailto:prebid@id5.io) to sign up and request your `partnerId`.

 ### Configuration